 There are more than 100 home renovation, design and build reality shows on cable television.
-If you’re a home rehab addict (as in the show of the same name on HGTV) you may have just a few of these on your DVR: Renovation Realities, Property Brothers, Love It or List It, Rehab Addict and Flip This House.
+If you’re a home rehab addict you may have just a few of these on your DVR: Renovation Realities, Property Brothers, Love It or List It, Rehab Addict and Flip This House.
 Maybe you’re a nineties kid and like The Vanilla Ice Project.
-Couple these shows with the vast scope of additional programs online and on small networks and the biggies like HGTV and DIY network, and home renovation has become a part of American DNA.
+Couple these shows with the vast scope of additional programs online and on small networks and the biggies like HGTV and DIY network, and home additions and remodeling have become a part of American DNA.

 In that vein, homeowners who decide to build an addition or undertake any significant level of renovation have high expectations.
 But are they in alignment with reality?
 Perhaps not.
 While shows of all stripes stretch that term to its limits, renovation reality television is quite literally closest to home.